Karehana Bay: History

 Karehana Bay was the site of Motuhara Pā, which may have predated the arrival of Ngāti Toa in the 1820s.
 Archaeological finds suggest that prior to the Ngäti Toa occupation it was a small kāinga with associated urupā (burial ground).
 Te Rauparaha's canoe, Te Ahu a Tūranga, landed at Motuhara.
 When Te Rauparaha was seized from Taupo Village in 1846, Motuhara, along with Hongoeka, was also searched.
 And when he was being taken to HMS Driver, he called out for help from Motuhara.

 Ownership of the surrounding Motuhara Block was investigated by the Native Land Court of New Zealand in 1871 and resulted in individual title over the block being issued to a group of Ngāti Toa: Ropata Hurumutu, Te Karehana Te Weta, Te Horo Hawea, Piripi Poutini, Te Karina Tuhaia, Hoani Warena, Pene Koti Te Teka, Wiremu Nera Te Kauae and Wi Parata.
 Te Karira Tuhaia died around 1875, and ownership passed to Raiha Prosser.
 By the 1890s, Te Karehana Whakataki was described as living alone at Motuhara, and by 1894 he had moved to Takapūwāhia.

 The coastal area around Plimmerton, including Karehana Bay, began to be developed in the late 19th and early 20th century.
 In 1905 George Troup purchased 365 acres of the Motuhara Block.
 In the following years, Troup subdivided a large area of Karehana Bay and laid out several of its roads, including Cluny, Gordon, Airlie and Ogilvie roads.
 At that time the subdivision was known as the Plimmerton Extension, with the first auction of the land held on 26 January 1909.
 A further auction of 100 properties was held on 6 March 1912.
 Early baches were owned by Ernest Gyton and Frederick Bilton.

 After World War I, sales increased and the Plimmerton Extension developed rapidly.
 By the 1920s and 1930s, Karehana Bay was a separate community from Plimmerton, with a popular beach.
 St Paul's Presbyterian Church opened in 1924, and held its final service in 2007.
 A sea wall was completed along the foreshore in 1938.

-During the 1980s and 1990s the area experienced a considerable change in its socioeconomic landscape as many affluent Wellingtonians became aware of its natural beauty, resulting in many small coastal batches and cottages being replaced with larger family homes and infill housing.
-Many retired residents still remain in their older batches and cottages, allowing the area to retain something of its character.